 Frequently asked questions

-The 2025 SCAD Savannah Film Festival will take place in historic university venues around Savannah, including Trustees Theater, Lucas Theatre for the Arts, the SCAD Museum of Art, and Gutstein Gallery.
+The 2026 SCAD Savannah Film Festival will take place in historic university venues around Savannah, including Trustees Theater, Lucas Theatre for the Arts, the SCAD Museum of Art, Press café, and Gutstein Gallery.

 How do I attend the festival?